Keyboard shortcuts

 The 2010s brought renewed interest in the foundations of mathematics through homotopy type theory, which reinterprets types as spaces and equality as paths.
 This perspective, developed by Vladimir Voevodsky and others, led to new proof assistants like Cubical Agda that implement univalent foundations.
 While Lean does not natively support cubical type theory, the mathematical insights from this research have influenced how the community thinks about equality and transport.

 Lean emerged from this rich history.
 The first version was developed by Leonardo de Moura at Microsoft Research starting in 2013, with the goal of building a system suitable for both interactive theorem proving and automated reasoning.
-Lean 2 and Lean 3 refined the system and built a substantial mathematical library called Mathlib.
-Lean 4 was a ground-up rewrite, largely self-hosting, with a powerful metaprogramming framework that allows users to extend the system.
+Lean 2 and Lean 3 refined the system and built a substantial mathematical library.
+Lean 4, shipped in 2021, was a ground-up rewrite with several things done right.

-If you want to jump ahead to specific topics: Type Theory covers the theoretical foundations, Dependent Types explains how types can depend on values, Tactics covers interactive proof development, and Proof Strategy discusses automation including next-generation tactics like aesop and grind.
-The Artificial Intelligence article discusses where this is all heading.
+If you want the theoretical foundations: Type Theory covers the core calculus.
+Dependent Types explains why types can mention values.
+Tactics and Proof Strategy cover how to actually get proofs done.
+Artificial Intelligence discusses where this is heading.